Khevsurians

-Khevsurians (ხევსურები) are an ethnic sub-group of Georgians, mainly living in Khevsureti, on both sides of the Caucasus Mountain Chain in the watersheds of the rivers Aragvi and Argun.
+Khevsurians (ხევსურები) are an ethnographic group of Georgians, mainly living in Khevsureti, on both sides of the Caucasus Mountain Chain in the watersheds of the rivers Aragvi and Argun.
 There are some villages in Khevi, Ertso-Tianeti, Kakheti (Shiraki), Kvemo Kartli (Gardabani) also where Khevsurians reside.
 Khevsurians speak the Georgian language in Khevsurian dialect.
 For a long time, Khevsurians have maintained their traditional culture: clothing, weapons, and polyphonic music.

+History

 Khevsurians first are mentioned in the 10th-century manuscripts.
 In 1745 they were described by Vakhushti Bagrationi in his work Description of the Kingdom of Georgia.